hansbrough/question-tree/README.md

 ## Question Graph

 A project that uses a json formatted graph and json formatted questions to navigate conditional paths through a quiz or survey.
-Note - this version built w/ ES5 syntax.
-ES6 native version coming soon.
+Note - this is the original version built w/ ES5 syntax.
+ES6+ version w/no UI available on NPM as [question-tree-core](https://www.npmjs.com/package/question-tree-core)

 [Project on Github Pages](https://hansbrough.github.io/question-tree/)